AlexFr062/samples/STM32/startup_code/readme.md

 void Usage_Fault_Handler(void) __attribute__((weak, alias("Default_Handler")));
 ```

 Some of them may be implemented somewhere else in the project.
-If not, the handler is mapped to `default_handler`.
+If not, the handler is mapped to `Default_Handler`.
 Finally, define the vector table:

 ```
 uint32_t g_pfnVectors[] __attribute__((section(".isr_vector"))) =